telerik/blazor-docs/components/filemanager/toolbar.md

     private async Task OnCreateHandler(FileManagerCreateEventArgs args)
     {
-        // the new item data is hardcoded for the purpose of the example var newFolder = args.Item as FlatFileEntry;
+        // The new item data is hard-coded for the purpose of the example. var newFolder = args.Item as FlatFileEntry;

         var parent = GetParent(newFolder, DirectoryPath);